Ralph J. Mills Jr.: Poet

 A highly respected and published critic, Mills was a distinguished poet in his own right.
 His focus turned more seriously to his own poetry when he was in his early thirties, prompted by the death of his father.
 Much of his poetry was in the objectivist style, "dependent on images, tersely presented," said fellow poet Michael Anania.
 His command of the written word was always paramount, but his work got tighter over the years.
 "His poems were not always easy to parse, some of the thoughts he was trying to get across were complicated thoughts," said novelist Ward Just, a classmate of Mr. Mills' at Lake Forest Academy.
 He worked in a third-floor den of his home, writing in longhand and revising frequently before moving to a typewriter.

-He published thirteen well-received volumes of poetry and won such nationally recognized awards as the Carl Sandburg Award in 1983 and the William Carlos Williams Prize in 2000.
-His final selected of poems, Grasses Standing, appeared in 2000 as a capstone to a truly impressive creative career.
-It won the William Carlos Williams Prize from the Poetry Society of America.
+He published thirteen volumes of poetry and won awards as the Carl Sandburg Award in 1983 and the William Carlos Williams Prize in 2000.
+His final selected of poems, Grasses Standing, won the William Carlos Williams Prize from the Poetry Society of America.

 Ralph J. Mills Jr.'s published volumes of poetry: